 Do Air Purifiers Help Control Allergies?

-Are There Any Risks to Sleeping with an Air Purifier?
+Are There Risks To Sleeping with An Air Purifier?

-Your energy bills will also be a little higher as you’re running an electrical appliance all night.
-Thankfully, high-end air purifiers are energy efficient, so you should notice too much difference.
-If you’re worried about costs, use plants instead.
+Your energy bills will also increase because you run an electrical appliance constantly.
+However, high-end air purifiers are energy efficient, so you shouldn’t notice too much difference.

-- Size – you’ll need a purifier big enough to do its job but not so oversized that it dominates a bedroom.
+- Size – You need a purifier big enough to do its job but not so large that it dominates the bedroom.

-- Noise – as you’ll be keeping the air purifier on all night, ensure that your choice of model isn’t too loud while in operation.
+- Noise – Ensure your choice of model isn’t too loud while it’s running.

-- Light – look for an air purifier that doesn’t boast a range of unnecessary flashing lights that could keep you up at night.
+- Light – Avoid unnecessary flashing lights that could keep you awake at night.

-- Clean Air Delivery Rate (CADR) – the most critical metric, CADR measures how effective the air purifier will be at removing pollutants.
+- Clean Air Delivery Rate (CADR) – The most critical metric, CADR, measures how effectively the air purifier will remove pollutants.

-When reviewing the CADR of your air purifier, learn how large your bedroom is in terms of square feet.
-The Association of Home Appliance Manufacturers recommends shopping for a purifier with a CADR of roughly 2/3 the size of your room.
+When reviewing the CADR of an air purifier, learn the bedroom size is in square feet.
+The Association of Home Appliance Manufacturers recommends an air purifier with a CADR of 2/3 the room size.